JohnMealy23/clinicjs/README.md

 For the time being, this file contains an object literal of all functions that will need to be shared across controllers.

 ### Controllers
-Each controller is located in the /app/controllers folder.
-Each controller is a conglomerate of standardized files, which produces the functionality with which other controllers can manipulate it.
+Each controller is located in the /app/controllers directory.
+Each controller is represented by a directory with the controller's name, containing a conglomerate of standardized files.
+At assemble time, these files produce the functionality with which other controllers can manipulate your controller.

-When accessing another controller, the following API will be present:
+When accessing a controller, the following API will be present:

 * `init()`: Will only be run once per controller.
 Collects required DOM nodes, and prepares the controllers dependencies.
 * `sleep()`: De-activates a controller.
 Should be used to release unneeded objects from memory, and remove the controller's view components from the GUI, if necessary.